mvdh7/mvdh7.github.io/_posts/2019-02-01-from-matlab-to-python-reflections-after-a-year.md

 ---
-title: From MATLAB to Python: reflections after a year
+title: From MATLAB to Python - reflections after a year
 tags: [Python, MATLAB]
 style:
 color: